IshaanHans/JARVIS-pidog/README.md

 ## Overview

+J.A.R.V.I.S is not a pre-programmed robot — it listens, thinks, and responds.
+It features two core AI systems:

+**1. AI Voice Chatbot** — Say "Hey JARVIS" to activate.
+JARVIS listens to your question, sends it to the Claude API (Anthropic), and speaks a response aloud while performing physical actions like wagging its tail, barking, nodding, or shaking hands — all driven by the LLM's output.

-J.A.R.V.I.S is not a pre-programmed robot — it learns, responds, and interacts.
-Its headline capability is **real-time sign language translation**: the onboard camera detects hand gestures using MediaPipe Hands, classifies them with a trained model, and speaks the meaning aloud via onboard TTS — acting as a live accessibility bridge between sign language users and those who don't know it.
+**2. Sign Language Translation** — The onboard Pi Camera detects static hand signs using YOLOv8 pose estimation, classifies them with a trained RandomForest model, and speaks the meaning aloud via TTS — acting as a live accessibility bridge between deaf and hearing people.
+The system uses static held signs (not dynamic gestures) for reliable real-time classification, covering a vocabulary of 8 common signs: HELLO, HELP, YES, NO, STOP, OKAY, SORRY, and I LOVE YOU.

 ---